ahassanzadeh/Multi-Armed-Bandits/README.md

 # Multi-Armed-Bandits
-Plotted the MultI Armed Bandits Plot available in Reinforcement Learning An Introduction by Richard Sutton and Andrew Barto
+I recentely reviewed the "Reinforcement Learning  An Introduction" by Richard Sutton and Andrew Barto.
+In chapter 2, Multi-Armed Bandit, he mentioned couple of major theories that balance the exploration-exploitation dilemma.
+I plotted calculate and plotted the in this repository.